Distributionally Robust RRT with Risk Allocation: Conclusion

 \section{Conclusion}

-An extension of the sampling based probabilistically complete distributionally robust RRT motion planning algorithm with an optimal risk allocation was presented.
-It was proven that our risk allocation based embedding technique realises guaranteed conservative, yet increasingly more risk feasible trajectories for efficient state space exploration.
-Our simulation results corroborated our proposed risk allocation technique.
-Future research will aim to design a slightly more involved risk allocation based embedding into the DR-RRT\textsuperscript{$\star$} algorithm as in \cite{venki_risk} to guarantee both risk bounded and asymptotically optimal trajectories.
+An extension of the sampling-based probabilistically complete DR-RRT motion planning algorithm in \cite{summers_risk} with an optimal risk allocation was presented.
+We proved that our risk allocation based embedding technique realises guaranteed conservative, yet increasingly more risk feasible trajectories for efficient state-space exploration.
+That is, all DR-RRT paths feasible with the URA are feasible with the ERA but not vice-versa.
+Future research will aim to design a slightly more involved risk allocation based embedding into the DR-RRT\textsuperscript{$\star$} algorithm from \cite{venki_risk, renganathan2023risk} to guarantee both risk-bounded and asymptotically optimal trajectories.